joelkrause/netlify-hugo-cms/site/content/pages/my-tools.md

 ---
 title: Tools I Use
 ---
-There's are the tools that I use on a day-to-day, they're always open, and always used...
+These are the tools that I use on a day-to-day basis, they're always open, and always used...
 I couldn't live without them!

 ### [VS Code](https://code.visualstudio.com)